ootee/mailalarm/README.md

 ## making of

-Disassemble the transmitter and locate the pins of push button on the circuit board.
+Disassemble the transmitter and locate the pins of the push button on the circuit board.

 ![wiring on the circuit board](https://raw.githubusercontent.com/ootee/mailalarm/main/images/wiring.jpg)